nerzhul/ncsms-android/README.md

 You can also contribute by adding patches in Java code or cleanups.

 ## Requirements
-- A NextCloud or ownCloud instance with ocsms app
+- An Nextcloud or ownCloud instance with ocsms app

 ## Build requirements
 - nrz-androidlib (last version)